-For detailed information on this topic, please see our statement for "Arbeid for likestilling og ikke-diskriminering" on our website.
+For detailed information on this topic, please see our statement for "Arbeid for likestilling og ikke-diskriminering" on ou werder distribution in $K\cdot A\cdot Rasmussen$

-Gender distribution in K-A-Rasmussen

 Due diligence assessments

 A project group was created in 2022 to work with requirements in relation to the Transparency Act.
 Several of the participants completed courses to ensure correct competence for the work.
 The six steps in the OECD's guide for due diligence assessments were adopted and new routines were drawn up.